cakephp/docs/en/development/routing.rst

     });

 Note the additional route parameters will be added to all the connected routes defined inside the prefix block.
-You will need to use all the paramenters in the url array to build the route later, if you don't use them you'll get a ``MissingRouteException``.
+You will need to use all the parameters in the url array to build the route later, if you don't use them you'll get a ``MissingRouteException``.

 Multi word prefixes are by default converted using dasherize inflection, ie ``MyPrefix``